-Humana health products are underwritten and issued by Humana Insurance Company which is financially responsible for these products.
+Assurant Health is the brand name for products underwritten and issued by Time Insurance Company, Milwaukee, Wis., which is financially responsible for these products.
 No member of the State Farm family of companies is financially responsible for these products.
-Humana, Inc, Humana MarketPOINT Inc, and Humana Insurance Company are not affiliates of State Farm.
-Please call a State Farm agent for more detailed information.
+Assurant, Assurant Health, and Time Insurance Company are not affiliates of State Farm.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.